Four on the floor (music)

 and the term four-on-the-floor was widely used in that era, since on a drum set, the beat is played with the pedal-operated, drum-kit bass drum.

 Four on the floor was common in jazz drumming until bebop styles expanded rhythmic roles beyond the basics in the 1940s.
 Garage rock bands of the 1960s such as the Troggs and the Seeds used four-on-the-floor on some of their hits.

 Many styles of electronic dance music use this beat as an important part of the rhythmic structure.
 Sometimes the term is used to refer to a 4/4 uniform drumming pattern for any drum.

 A form of four-on-the-floor is also used in jazz drumming.
 Instead of hitting the bass drum in a pronounced and therefore easily audible fashion, it is usually struck very lightly (referred to as "feathering") so that the sound of the drum is felt instead of heard by the listener.
 Typically, this is combined with a ride cymbal and hi-hat in syncopation.
 When a string instrument makes the rhythm (rhythm guitar, banjo), all four beats of the measure are played by identical downstrokes.

 In reggae drumming, the bass drum usually hits on the third beat but sometimes drummers play four on the floor.
 Sly Dunbar from Sly and Robbie was one of the reggae drummers who played mostly in this style.
-Also Carlton Barrett from Bob Marley and the Wailers played four on the floor on several hits by the Wailers like "Is This Love" and "Exodus".
+Carlton Barrett from Bob Marley and the Wailers played four on the floor on several hits by the Wailers like "Is This Love" and "Exodus".
 In reggae, four on the floor usually goes by the hand with a low end and powerful bassline.
 Four on the floor can be found in more modern reggae derivative styles such as dancehall, while it is less common to find it in roots reggae.
 In the roots context, it is generally referred to as a "steppers" rhythm.